Walking Meditation

 7. Handle mind wandering: When you notice your mind drifting to worries or plans:

-• Gently acknowledge the thought
+• Gently notice the thought

 • Remember: Mind wandering is normal and expected